Tobelo people

-The Tobelo people is one of the northern Halmahera peoples living in eastern Indonesia, in the northern part of the Maluku Islands and in the eastern side of North Halmahera Regency.
+The Tobelo people (Tobelo: O'Hoberera Manyawa) are one of the northern Halmahera peoples living in eastern Indonesia, in the northern part of the Maluku Islands and in the eastern side of North Halmahera Regency.

 Description

 Tobelo people are divided into several sub-ethnic groups namely, Dodinga people, Boeng people, Kao people, and other groups.
 The total population of the people is about 85,000.

 The Ternate people had a significant influence on the Tobelo people, who entered the Sultanate of Ternate in the 15th through 19th centuries.
-Tobelo people also dominated such small peoples of the interior of northern Halmahera, such as the Pagu and Tabaru people.
+Tobelo people also dominated such small peoples of the interior of northern Halmahera as the Pagu and Tabaru people.

 The Tobelo people are highly mobile, but their settlements are mainly located along the coastline.
 Ground skeleton-stilted houses (tathu) are built from bamboo, and the roofing is made of leaves of sago palms or roof shingle.

-The tribes of Forest Tobelo people, who live in the forests in the depths of the island of Halmahera, settling near the river valleys, stand out.
-They are often referred to as Togutil people.
-The number reaches about 3,000 people.
+The tribes of Togutil, calling themselves the O'Hongana Manyawa (people that live inside the forest), also called Inner Tobelo, live in the forests in the depths of the island of Halmahera, settling near the river valleys, stand out.
+The number of Togutils is estimated between 1500 and 3000 people according to various studies since 2001.
+According to these studies too, between 300 and 500 of them live in isolation in the forest living in a small groups identified by authorities, in the Aketajawe-Lolobata National Park.
+This is in contrast to the coastal Tobelo people that call themselves, O’Hoberera Manyawa, which means people that live outside of forests.